sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 * FUTURE PERIOD block gives the number of steps we want to predict
 * FREQUENCY can be Monthly or Daily
-* Set INCLUDE HISTORY to true for testing the model and False for production
+* Set INCLUDE HISTORY to True for testing the model and False for production

 .. figure:: ../../_assets/tutorials/time-series/prophet_future.png
    :alt: Stock Forecasting